CDAT/cdms/docs/source/manual/cdms_2.rst

    :header:  "Type", "Method", "Description"
    :widths:  30, 30, 80

-    "String", "``getOrder()``",  "Get the grid ordering, either 'yx' if latitude is the first axis, or 'xy' if longitude is the first axis.
+    "String", "``getOrder()``",  "Get the grid ordering, either 'yx' if latitude is the first axis, or 'xy' if longitude is the first axis."
-          String ``getType()``
-            * Get the grid type, either 'gaussian', 'uniform', 'equalarea', or 'generic'."
+    "String", "``getType()``", "Get the grid type, either 'gaussian', 'uniform', 'equalarea', or 'generic'."
     "(Array,Array)", "``getWeights()``", "Get the normalized area weight arrays, as a tuple ``(latWeights, lonWeights)``.
     It is assumed that the latitude and longitude axes are defined in degrees.
           The latitude weights are defined as: